 Male infertility is very common.
 About one in twenty men is sub-fertile and a male factor is present in half of all infertile couples.
-About one third of all IVF procedures are performed for male factor infertility.
-For most men the discovery that they are infertile comes as a total surprise.
+About one third of all in vitro fertilization (IVF) procedures are performed for male infertility.
+For most men, the discovery that they are infertile comes as a total surprise.

-We now believe that most cases are genetic.
-In other words, these men are born without the genetic information which would allow sperm production to occur normally.
-Monash University have been researching this issue and find that small pieces of the Y, or so called male chromosome, missing in men with severe infertility.
-Presumably these missing pieces of genetic information are the cause for the poor sperm production.
-But we need much more research before we can point to particular genes.
-Without that knowledge no treatment for men to improve sperm counts is likely to become available.
-IVF techniques offer hope now as they require very much fewer normal sperm than does nature.
+We now believe that most cases of low sperm count are genetic.
+In other words, some men are born without the genetic information that would allow sperm production to occur normally.
+Researchers at Monash University have been looking at this problem and find that small pieces of the Y, or so called ‘male chromosome’, are missing in men with severe infertility.
+Presumably these missing pieces of genetic information are the cause for the poor sperm production that affects the sperm function.
+Much more research is needed before we can point to particular genes.
+Without that knowledge, no treatment to improve sperm count is likely to become available.
+IVF techniques, however, offer some hope, as they require far fewer normal sperm than nature does.

-Men can make antibodies to their sperm following vasectomy or other trauma or infection.
+In other cases, anti sperm antibodies can be the cause of low sperm production.
+Some men make anti sperm antibodies following vasectomy or other trauma or infection.
 These antibodies are a common cause of infertility and prevent sperm swimming or sticking to the egg.
-Such antibodies can only be found using a special test on fresh sperm and is available only in a few laboratories, including Monash IVF.
+Such antibodies can only be found using a special test, done on fresh sperm, and available only in a few laboratories.

 The testis can be damaged by a wide number of treatments including chemotherapy or X-Ray therapy.

-Rarely, a deficiency in the brain pituitary hormones may result in low sperm counts.
-Its detection is important as it is readily treated with hormone injections.
+Rarely, a deficiency in the brain pituitary hormones can result in low sperm counts.
+Its detection is important, as it is readily treated with hormone therapy.

 There remains great controversy as to whether sperm counts have declined worldwide.
 The alleged change is quite small (about 15%) and no cause has been confidently identified.